 Consider carefully before returning boxes.
-Keeping extra boxes is a great idea and inexpensive insurance against damage, if a repair if needed the product and batch will be the same, and you have options even if the product has been discontinued.
+Keeping extra boxes is a great idea and inexpensive insurance against damage if a repair is needed.
+The product and batch will be the same, and you have options even if the product has been discontinued.